Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

        accountNo -> Account number against which the lot was bought ticker -> Unique stock ticker code listed in stock exchange date -> Date on which this lot was bought price -> Price at which the lot was bought.
-This would be integer.
+This would be an integer.
-                We will use lowest possible currency denomination (Cents, Paisa etc).
-For that we will multiply the value with 100. quantity -> Total quantity of the lot lotValue -> Transaction value of the stocks (price * quantity) type -> Type of security.
+                We will use the lowest possible currency denomination (Cents, Paisa etc).
+For that, we will multiply the value by 100. quantity -> Total quantity of the lot lotValue -> Transaction value of the stocks (price * quantity) type -> Type of security.
 For our case, it would be 'EQUITY'